ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-5.png)

-   > So although our downstream service has an error we still can use most of our schema.
-Since we always have a working schema configuration on redis the gateway will always have a correct schema.
+   > So, although our downstream service has an error, we still can use most of our schema.
+Since we always have a working schema configuration on Redis, the gateway will always have a correct schema.
 Only the parts that are affected by the error can no longer be queried.

-1. Head over to the `UserRepository` in the accounts project and fix the compile errors by providing data for the address.
+1. Head over to the `UserRepository` in the account's project and fix the compile errors by providing data for the address.

    ```csharp
    public UserRepository()